 One can interpret the solution presented above as wedging the rubber disk en route in its "correct" relative position below the top k and above the remaining n - k disks.
-Therefore, our solution is for a setting in which disk k + 1 was magically pulled away from the stack and placed on a separate peg, and must remain there after the transfer.
+Therefore, we seem to be solving for a setting in which disk k + 1 was magically pulled away from the stack and placed on a separate peg, and must remain there after the transfer.
 Intuitively, pulling the smallest disk away does not affect the asymptotic number of moves, while pulling the largest disk away reduces that asymptotic number by half (with the general number of moves being anywhere between the two bounds).

-When accounting for the fact that the rubber disk can be placed anywhere, the optimal solution is not that hard to conceive.
+However, the algorithm still does not benefit from the fact that the rubber disk itself can be placed anywhere.
+Therefore, we can do even better!
+In fact, the optimal solution is not that hard to conceive.
 The trick is to virtually consider the rubber disk and the smallest k disks as one entity (which can assume two configurations, either rubber disk on top of k disks, or k disks on top of rubber disk).
-This entity represents the smallest disk in a Tower of Hanoi instance with n - k + 1 disks, where this smallest disk requires $1 + (2^k - 1) = 2^k$ moves to move once.
-By Fact 3, it is then easy to see that the total number of moves is asymptotically $2^k(2^{n-k}) + (1+2+\ldots+2^{n-k-1}) = 2^n + 2^{n-k}$ , since the smallest disk must move $2^{n-k}$ times.
-Therefore, the optimal number of moves is asymptotically $(2 - \frac{2^k - 1}{2^k})2^n$ .
+This entity represents the smallest disk in a Tower of Hanoi instance with n-k+1 disks, where this smallest disk requires $1 + (2^k - 1) = 2^k$ moves to move once.
+By Fact 3, it is then easy to see that the total number of moves is asymptotically $2^k(2^{n-k}) + 2^{n-k} = 2^n + 2^{n-k}$ , since the smallest disk must move $2^{n-k}$ times.
+Therefore, the optimal number of moves is asymptotically $(2 - \frac{2^k-1}{2^k})2^n$ .

-We end this section with a rather interesting recursive algorithm for the Rubber Disk in The Way variation, but one that illustrates how an increase in the constant term of the recurrence yields a considerable slowdown.
+We end this section with a funny recursive algorithm for the Rubber Disk in The Way variation, for the sake of illustrating how a "seemingly good" solution might not work out nicely after all: